deploymenttheory/terraform-provider-jamfpro/docs/resources/macos_configuration_profile_plist_generator.md

 Optional:

 - `dictionary` (Map of String) A nested dictionary structure for xml plist definition.
+- `array_json` (String) An ordered plist array encoded as JSON.
+Preserves duplicate elements.
+Use instead of value or dictionary.
 - `value` (String) The value for the dictionary entry.